camhux/naif/README.md

 ## How to get it:
 OSX, 64bit only.

-If you want to build from source using the go tool: `go get github.com/camhux/naif` If you don't: download the binary from the releases tab and run from wherever you like: `$ ./naif`.
-For convenience, you can shove it somewhere on your path and use it like a command: `$ naif`.
+If you want to build from source using the go tool: `go get github.com/camhux/naif`

+If you don't: download the binary from the releases tab and run from wherever you like: `$ ./naif`.

+For convenience, you can shove it somewhere on your path and use it as a command: `$ naif`.

 ## How to use it:
 Right now, just run it.
 You have no options.
 All of the files it writes are suffixed with `-naif` before their extension, so you can easily see what's been done, and it writes only to your Sublime Text/Packages/User directory.